fssa-batch3/mohammedajmal.iqbol__web_project/README.md

         3. Click the "login" button.
     - Expected Result:
         - The Seller is redirected to the Seller HomePage page.

+### View account details
+- Scenario 1: Successfully View account details
+    - Steps:
+        1. Log in as a seller.
+        2. Click the Profile icon in top-right.
+        3. Navigate to the Seller Profile page.
+    - Expected Result:
+        - The Seller can view his account details.

 ### Edit account details
 - Scenario 1: Successfully edit account details